Waste Management Plan for Multi-Family Properties

 - Cardboard, boxes, newspapers, magazines and other paper products

-- Shredded paper must be put in a clear plastic bag and tied closed to be recycled in your recycling program
+- Shredded paper must be put in a clear plastic bag and tied closed

 - Pizza boxes if there is no grease or food left in the box

 - Tin food and beverage containers such as coffee cans and soup cans

 - Tetra Pak containers for soup and beverages